ifedorenko/com.ifedorenko.m2e.sourcelookup/demo/TESTCRIPT.md

 Expected: codeassist works in breakpoint condition editor field
 Expected: debugger stops at the breakpoint

-# Indexer-based external sources lookup
+# Indexer-based external sources lookup (index download is disabled by default in m2e 1.5+)

-* Select HttpServlet.service stack frame
+* Select HttpServlet.service #735 stack frame

 Expected: jetty javax.servel-3.0.0 sources jar is downloaded and debugger shows source file
 Expected: Open Pom on the stack frame does not work